 ≪Autumn Foliage Spots≫ Tonogayato Gardens

-There are 200 Japanese maples in the park, especially, the maple turns red around Jiro Benten Pond is worth a look.
+There are about 200 Japanese maple trees in the garden, especially the maple surrounding Jiro Benten Pond is worth seeing.

 |Event Name||≪Autumn Foliage Spots≫ Tonogayato Gardens|